-The following terms and abbreviations provide the vocabulary necessary for discussing the asynchronous facilities in the RTSJ.

-AE-Asynchronous Event.
-An instance of one of the subclasses of the javax.realtime.AsyncBase class.

-AEH-Asynchronous Event Handler.
-An instance of one of the subclasses of the AsyncBaseEventHandler class.

-Bound AEH - Bound Asynchronous Event Handler.
-An instance of one of the subclasses of the BoundAsyncBaseEventHandler class.

-ATC - Asynchronous Transfer of Control.

-AIE - Asynchronously Interrupted Exception.
-An instance of the javax.realtime.Asynchronous class (a subclass of java.lang.InterruptedException).

-AI-method - Asynchronously Interruptible method.
-A method or constructor that includes AsynchronouslyInterruptedException explicitly (that is not a subclass of AsynchronouslyInterruptedException) in its throws clause.

-Lexical Scope [of a method, constructor, or statement].
-The textual region within the constructor, method, or statement, excluding the code within any class declarations, and the code within any class instance creation expressions for anonymous classes, contained therein.
-The lexical scope of a construct does not include the bodies of any methods or constructors that this code invokes.

-ATC-deferred section.
-A synchronized statement, a static initializer or any method or constructor without AsynchronouslyInterruptedException in its throws clause.
+- Asynchronous Event (AE) An instance of one of the subclasses of the javax. realtime.AsyncBaseEvent class. - Asynchronous Event Handler (AEH) An instance of one of the subclasses of the AsyncBaseEventHandler class. - Bound Asynchronous Event Handler (Bound AEH) An instance of one of the subclasses of the BoundAsyncBaseEventHandler class. - Asynchronous Transfer of Control (ATC) A nonlocal transfer of program control in a task initiated from outside that task. - Asynchronously Interrupted Exception (AIE) An instance of the javax. realtime.AsynchronouslyInterruptedException class (a subclass of java. lang.InterruptedException). - Asynchronously Interruptible method (AI-method) A method or constructor that includes AsynchronouslyInterruptedException explicitly (that is not a subclass of AsynchronouslyInterruptedException) in its throws clause. - Lexical Scope The textual region within programming block, such as a constructor, method, or statement, excluding the code within any class declarations, and the code within any class instance creation expressions for anonymous classes, contained therein.
+The lexical scope of a construct does not include the bodies of any methods or constructors that this code invokes. - ATC-deferred section A synchronized statement, a static initializer or any method or constructor without AsynchronouslyInterruptedException in its throws clause.
 As specified in the introduction to Chapter 8 in Java Language Specification, a synchronized method is equivalent to a non-synchronized method with the body of the method contained in a synchronized statement.
-Thus, a synchronized AI method behaves like an AI method containing only an ATC-deferred statement.

-Interruptible blocking methods.
-The RTSJ and standard Java methods that are explicitly interruptible by an AIE.
-The interruptible blocking methods comprise and their overloaded forms.
+Thus, a synchronized AI method behaves like an AI method containing only an ATC-deferred statement. - Interruptible blocking methods The RTSJ and standard Java methods that are explicitly interruptible by an AIE.
+The interruptible blocking methods comprise - HighResolutionTime.waitForObject(), - Object.wait(), - Thread.sleep(),

-- HighResolutionTime.waitForObject(),

-- Object.wait(),

-- Thread.sleep(),

 - RealtimeThread.sleep(),

 - Thread.join(),

 - ScopedMemory.join(),

 - ScopedMemory.joinAndEnter(),

 - RealtimeThread.waitForNextRelease(),

 - WaitFreeWriteQueue.read(),

 - WaitFreeReadQueue.waitForData(),

 - WaitFreeReadQueue.write(),

 - WaitFreeDequeue.blockingRead(),

 - WaitFreeDequeue.blockingWrite()

+- and their overloaded forms.

-Bounded execution time.
-As a particular task or schedulable may not be scheduled on a CPU for an arbitrarily long period of time, bounds on the responsiveness of a given task or schedulable are defined in terms of execution time during which that task is scheduled on a CPU and executing.
+- Bounded execution time As a particular task or schedulable may not be scheduled on a CPU for an arbitrarily long period of time, bounds on the responsiveness of a given task or schedulable are defined in terms of execution time during which that task is scheduled on a CPU and executing.
 Time during which a task is blocked, either voluntarily, pending acquisition of a resource, or due to a higher-priority task executing on the CPUs available to it, is not considered execution time.